40th Military Airlift Squadron

 The 40th Military Airlift Squadron is an inactive United States Air Force unit.
-Its last assignment was to the 438th Military Airlift Wing, Military Airlift Command, stationed at McGuire Air Force Base, New Jersey.

-It was inactivated on 4 March 1968.
+Its last assignment was to the 438th Military Airlift Wing, Military Airlift Command, stationed at McGuire Air Force Base, New Jersey, where it was inactivated on 4 March 1968.

 History

-The unit was activated as the 40th Ferrying (later, Transport) Squadron under Ferrying (later Air Transport) Command at Canton Island Airport, Gilbert Islands, in August 1942.
+The unit was activated as the 40th Ferrying Squadron (later Transport)) Squadron under Air Corps Ferrying Command (later Air Transport Command) at Canton Island Airport, Gilbert Islands, in August 1942.
 It ferried various aircraft, including A-20s, B-17s, B-24s, B-25s, B-26s, P-38s, P-40s, C-46s, and C-47s, to destinations in the Pacific Theater.
-The squadron also provided a maintenance service for transient aircraft until inactivated on 30 September 1943.
+The squadron also provided a maintenance service for transient aircraft until it was disbanded on 30 September 1943.